Muhammad-Ashraf9/PD/Web APIs/WebAPIs-Day4.md

 >   >
 >   > - server is always on and available for the internet
 >   > - there are other services the internet can provide (like email, ...)
->   > - ip should be unique for each machine on the internet
+>   > - ip should be unique for each machine on the internet(Fixed IP)

 > [!tip] Real IP vs Virtual IP
 >